Pelican-Elegant/elegant/documentation/content/Supported Plugins/assets-plugin.md

 ```python
 PLUGINS = ['assets']
 ```

-Note that these values must be added to any existing values present for the `PLUGINS` configuration variables.

 !!! note
 The [assets plugin](https://github.com/getpelican/pelican-plugins/blob/master/assets/Readme.rst) requires the Python `webassets` and `cssmin` packages to be installed.